williamcanin/dj-tasks/README.md

 # Dj Tasks

-**Dj Tasks** is a script to automate some tasks.
+**Dj Tasks** is a script to automate some tasks in Django project.
 These tasks at the moment are:

 * Create `.env` file that distributes project environment variables.
 * Creates the apps in a folder called `apps`.